#2084: Spider-Man Doppleganger

 THE ME HALF OF THE EQUATION

-I picked up the Velocity Suit from my sponsors at All Time Toys, and he’s still available here.
-If you’re looking for Marvel Legends, or other toys both old and new, please check out their website and their eBay storefront.
+I got my Spidey from All Time Toys, and he can still be purchased here.
+If you’re looking for other toys both old and new, please check out their website and their eBay storefront.

 MARVEL LEGENDS (HASBRO)